HomeTips & HacksInside The Cyber Security Practices Of Major League Teams

 Documenting Incidents & Creating Response Plans

 Creating a robust cybersecurity approach looks different for each major league team.
 Most teams now work with cybersecurity groups in order to streamline their approach.
 Invariably, a cybersecurity group will document instances of single points of failure.
-This is both to prevent activities like hacking, but also to build out a procedure in the event that a critical system goes down.
+This is done both to prevent activities like hacking and to build out a procedure in the event that a critical system goes down.

-In other words, a cybersecurity group works with a team to help educate front office managers to create various incident response plans.
+In other words, a cybersecurity group works with a team to help educate front office managers on creating various incident response plans.
 An incident response plan creates unique procedures in the event certain systems are hacked, whether data centers, financial logs, or venue management.

-The idea is to identify which areas are most at risk of being compromised, then create specific security protocols for each.
+The idea is to identify which areas are most at risk of being compromised and then create specific security protocols for each.
 Proactive planning is one of the hallmarks of cybersecurity planning, from backing up data to consistently testing IT infrastructure for weaknesses.

 A Final Word